-Each drainage in Section 2.4.2 is included in the WRIA 20 Limiting Factors Analysis (Smith 2000;

-http://docs.streamnetlibrary.org/Washington/ConservationCommission/Statewide_LFA_F inal_Report_2005.pdf.
-Only one of the nine projects on the 2012 NPCLE Project List identified under Independent Drainages (Appendix B) were nominated to high priority status in this year's project review by the NPCLE Technical Committee.
+Each drainage in Section 2.4.2 is included in the WRIA 20 Limiting Factors Analysis (Smith 2000; http://docs.streamnetlibrary.org/Washington/ConservationCommission/Statewide_LFA_Final_Report_2005.pdf.)
+Ten of the eleven projects on the 2021 NPCLE Project List identified under Independent Drainages (Appendix B) were nominated to high priority status in this year's project review by the NPCLE Technical Committee.

-However, in the Tsoo-Yess River the Makah Tribe is currently also seeking additional funds for the development of a watershed assessment that will assist in developing a prioritization of potential recovery actions for the entire drainage.
-The assessment will identify specific habitats within the main stem Tsoo-Yess River, as well as its three major tributaries, that require restorative actions due to degraded processes.
-Existing reach-level biological and chemical data will supplement the physical mesohabitat data collected to separate Tsoo-Yess) river reaches by level of impairment.
+In the Tsoo-Yess River the Makah Tribe is currently seeking additional funds for the development of a watershed assessment that will assist in developing a prioritization of potential recovery actions for the entire drainage.
+The assessment will identify specific habitats within the mainstem Tsoo-Yess River, as well as its three major tributaries, that require restorative actions due to degraded processes.
+Existing reach-level biological and chemical data will supplement the physical meso-habitat data collected to separate Tsoo-Yess) river reaches by level of impairment.

-2.4.2.1 Title of Project: Waatch- Bear Creek Restoration
+2.4.2.3 Title of Project: Wa'atch- Bear Creek Restoration

-Location: Waatch Creek.
+Location: Wa'atch Creek.